 The Chabot-Las Positas Community College District is seeking to fill an Instructor, Nursing (Medical Surgical) position for Chabot College in Hayward, California.

-The positions report directly to the Division Dean.
+The position reports directly to the Division Dean.

 The Chabot College Community

 Chabot College is committed to educational equity in its academic programs and college services so that students may achieve their personal, educational, and career goals.
 Our equity work today builds upon a strong history: the Puente and Umoja programs were first created at Chabot College, and have since been replicated across the state.
 These programs have paved the way for a series of additional educational and student support programs intentionally focused on equity that thrive at Chabot College today.
 Chabot College is located in Hayward, California, the third most diverse city in the United States.
 We serve a highly diverse student population and are proud to be designated as a Hispanic Serving Institution.
 Information about the demographics of our campus community can be found https://www.chabotcollege.edu/ir/index.asp.

 Serving our diverse community requires a culturally-responsive approach that recognizes the myriad strengths and assets that our students bring to the campus community.
 We do so by promoting a classroom and co-curricular learning environment that is inclusive, collaborative, engaging, and challenging, and where respect, dignity, and integrity are core values.
 We see students as producers of knowledge, not just consumers of knowledge.
 We work to reframe inequities as a problem of practice, and view the elimination of inequities as an individual and institutional responsibility.

 We seek equity-minded applicants who demonstrate they understand the benefits diversity brings to an educational community.
 We look for applicants who:

 1.Value and intentionally promote diversity and consciousness of differenceRepresentative Duties :

 2.Demonstrate cultural humility and an ongoing desire to improve cultural competence